Fiber to the x

 Fiber to the x (FTTX; also spelled "fibre") or fiber in the loop is a generic term for any broadband network architecture using optical fiber to provide all or part of the local loop used for last mile telecommunications.
 As fiber optic cables are able to carry much more data than copper cables, especially over long distances, copper telephone networks built in the 20th century are being replaced by fiber.
+The carrier equipment for FTTx is often housed in a "fiber hut", point of presence or central office.

-FTTX is a generalization for several configurations of fiber deployment, arranged into two groups: FTTP/FTTH/FTTB (Fiber laid all the way to the premises/home/building) and FTTC/N (fiber laid to the cabinet/node, with copper wires completing the connection).
+FTTX is a generalization for several configurations of fiber deployment, arranged into two groups: FTTP/FTTH/FTTB (fiber laid all the way to the premises/home/building) and FTTC/N (fiber laid to the cabinet/node, with copper wires completing the connection).

 Residential areas already served by balanced pair distribution plant call for a trade-off between cost and capacity.
 The closer the fiber head, the higher the cost of construction and the higher the channel capacity.
 In places not served by metallic facilities, little cost is saved by not running fiber to the home.